oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/usage.md

 Model in Image requires an image with a WebLogic Server installation.

-- You can start with a WebLogic Server 12.2.1.4 or later, Oracle Container Registry pre-built base image such as `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.
+- You can start with WebLogic Server 12.2.1.4 or later, an Oracle Container Registry pre-built base image, such as `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.
   {{% notice note %}}
   The images in `container-registry.oracle.com/middleware/weblogic` are unpatched images.
 You should always either use patched images from `container-registry.oracle.com/middleware/weblogic_cpu` or build your own patched images (see [Create a custom image with patches applied]({{< relref "/base-images/custom-images#create-a-custom-image-with-patches-applied" >}})).
   {{% /notice %}}